luckyxjx/OngoingBeats/docs/README.md

 ## 🌟 Overview

-EMOPIA is a cutting-edge AI system that generates emotionally expressive music using deep learning.
+OnGoing Beats is a cutting-edge AI system that generates emotionally expressive music using deep learning.
 Built on Transformer architecture and trained on emotion-labeled MIDI datasets, it creates coherent, multi-minute musical compositions that match specific emotional states.

 ### ✨ Key Features